delucks/go-subsonic/README.md

 ## Out of Scope

 Video endpoints are currently out of scope- please file an issue if you would like support for them.
+The deprecated "search" endpoint is unimplemented.

 - [ ] getVideos (1.8.0)
 - [ ] getVideoInfo (1.14.0)
 - [ ] getCaptions (1.14.0)

-Some deprecated endpoints are not implemented.

 - [ ] search (1.0.0)

 ## System